 - Other Fees Should Be Considered – While you are saving for the down payment, you can’t forget that there are more fees that can be thought about.
 You will also need to pay your broker’s commission, appraisal fees, application fees, fees to search for a title, costs for insurance, costs for closing, and even more.
 You have to be careful because some lenders will also charge you a fee if you decide to pay your home of early.
 You need to talk to your lender to see all the fees that you will be expected to pay before you start your home search.
 You don’t want to be surprised when you come to your closing and have more fees than you expected.

 - The Higher Your Credit Score the Better – Your credit score matters and the higher it is the better it will be for you.
 Having a high credit score tells lenders that you are good at paying off your bills on time and will make you look like a better credit risk.
 The lower that your credit score is, the higher your interest rate will be, and conversely, the higher your score is the better your interest rate will be.
-If your score is lower than 620, you might not be able to get a loan at all.
+If your score is lower than 620, see what you can do to clean up your credit or have your credit boost before you try to get a mortgage.
 If your score is lower than 620, see what you can do to clean up your credit before you try to get a mortgage.

 - Lenders Value Job Stability – Job stability is also something that lenders look at – the longer you have been at a job, the better for them.
 They feel that if you can last at a job for a long period of time, you will be able to pay your home loan on time each month.
 If you are contemplating a job change soon, wait until after you have been approved for your mortgage.